ruixing76/alta2023/src/pages/call-for-papers/index.md

   - Long papers should be 6-8 pages
   - Short papers should be 3-4 pages
   - Both short and long papers may include up to 2 pages of references in addition to the page count requirements
-  - Abstracts ideally should be a few paragraphs and no more than 1 page
+  - Abstracts ideally should be a few paragraphs and no more than 2 pages (with up to additional 1 page for references)

 ### Anonymisation